|About Mort Künstler

 On September 13, 2012, the U. S. National Archives in Washington, DC hosted “An Evening with Mort Künstler.”
 Mr. Künstler discussed pivotal moments in his career with Laurie Norton Moffat, Executive Director of the Norman Rockwell Museum, accompanied by a slide show of his works.

-Mr. Künstler will be the sixth artist honored by the Booth Western Art Museum of Cartersville, Georgia with their Lifetime Achievement Award on February 15, 2014.
+Mr. Künstler was the sixth artist honored by the Booth Western Art Museum of Cartersville, Georgia with their Lifetime Achievement Award on February 15, 2014.
 He will join Howard Terpning, G. Harvey, Ken Riley, Fred Fellow, and Glenna Goodacre as the only honorees in the history of the award.

 Click here for a list of Mort Künstler Collections, Commissions and Exhibitions